History of Kyle Harrison (lacrosse) in Timeline

 Kyle Harrison (lacrosse)

 Kyle Harrison is a retired professional lacrosse player and American entrepreneur.
-Currently, he holds the position of PLL Director of Player Relations and Diversity Inclusion.
-His playing career established him as a prominent figure in lacrosse, and his current role highlights his continued involvement in the sport, focusing on player relations and promoting diversity and inclusion within the Premier Lacrosse League.
+Transitioning from the field, he currently holds the position of PLL Director of Player Relations and Diversity Inclusion, leveraging his experience and profile to contribute to the sport's growth and inclusivity.

 In 1957, Jim Brown was a first-team all-American at Syracuse.